Tushar-Naik/string-extractor/README.md

 #### Why would this be required?
 - This is essentially a naive implementation for the reverse of a [Handlebars.java](https://github.com/jknack/handlebars.java)
-- Transformation of jmx metrics
+- Could be used for transformation of jmx metrics
   - `org.apache.kafka.common.metrics.kafka-sink_prd-001.org.dc.node3` into <br> `name=org.apache.kafka.common.metrics.kafka-sink_` and `host=prd-001.org.dc.node3`